sorenson/360_wordpress_plugin/README.markdown

 == Installation ==

 = Automatic Installation =
-1. Log in to your WordPress admin panel, navigate to the Plugins menu and click Add New.
+1. Log in to your WordPress admin panel, navigate to the *Plugins* menu and click *Add New*.
-2. In the search field type "Sorenson 360" and click Search Plugins.
-From the search results, pick "Sorenson 360 Video Plugin" and click Install Now.
+2. In the search field type "Sorenson 360" and click *Search Plugins*.
+From the search results, find "Sorenson 360" and click *Install Now*.
 WordPress will ask you to confirm to complete the installation.

 = Manual Installation =
 1. Extract the zip file.
 2. Upload the contents to the `wp-content/plugins/` directory of your WordPress site.
-3. Activate the "Sorenson 360 Video Plugin" from the Plugins page.
+3. Activate the Sorenson 360 plugin from the *Plugins* page.

 = Configuration =
-1. After activating the Sorenson 360 Video Plugin admin page of your WordPress site, point to Settings and select "Sorenson 360" from the drop-down menu.
+1. After activating the "Sorenson 360" plugin, point to *Settings* and select "Sorenson 360" from the drop-down menu.

 2. Enter your Sorenson 360 username and password.

-3. Click "Test Login Info" to verify your credentials.
+3. Optionally, click "Test Login Info" to verify your credentials.

-4. Click "Update Sorenson 360 Options" to complete the configuration of the Sorenson 360 Video Plugin.
+4. Click "Update Sorenson 360 Options" to complete the configuration of the Sorenson 360 plugin.

 If desired, you may also choose to allow individual to enter their own Sorenson 360 credentials from their profile page by checking the box below the form.